3 Managing algorithmic complexity

 We see that the lowest lambda achieved the highest RMSE - which is not surprising because the unconstrained model, the most complex model, has the highest fit, so no bias but probably high variance (with respect to the bias-variance tradeoff).

-We want a model that generalizes well to new data, which we need to “simulate” here by splitting of a holdout before the training and using the holdout then for testing our model:
+We want a model that generalizes well to new data, which we need to “simulate” here by splitting of a holdout before the training and using the holdout then for testing our model.
+This split is often called the train / test split.

 set.seed(1)